 The main advantage to choosing a sedan, coupe or SUV is financial.
 “Those solutions are less costly compared to a fully converted wheelchair-accessible van,” says Doug Eaton, president/CEO of Vantage Mobility.

 Nick Gutwein, president of Braun, agrees.
 “It’s a personal decision for the customer, and certainly someone with minor mobility challenges may fare well in a sedan.
 It’s a decision for the individual, his or her family, and — we’d recommend — a decision made with the help of an expert at a mobility dealer.
-For individuals who have the necessary mobility to transfer, a specialty seat and scooter/wheelchair stowage lift can be a viable, less expensive option [than a conversion van].”
+For individuals who have the necessary mobility to transfer, a specialty seat and scooter/wheelchair stowage lift can be a viable, less expensive option

 2. How important are practicality and convenience?
 Though they may be less visually appealing than other types of conversion vehicles, conversion vans and minivans offer superior practicality and convenience since they typically don’t require drivers to hoist themselves from wheelchairs to seats.
 This isn’t the case with many sedans, SUVs and coupes.